smarterToby/ValorantRPC/README.md

 1. Download the latest version of `ValorantRPC.exe` from the [Releases](https://github.com/smarterToby/ValorantRPC/releases) page.
-2. Run the executable file—no installation necessary.
+2. Run the executable file - no installation necessary.
 3. Start Valorant and the application will update your Discord status.

 ## Usage